TULiberalArts/Creative-Writing/pages/graduate.md

 8. Three Letters of Recommendation

 [General Graduate Application Site](http://www.temple.edu/grad/admissions/howtoapply.htm)

+All materials should be submitted or postmarked* by February 15.
+If you would like to be considered for a fellowship, please turn in your materials (including the optional GRE scores that are recommended for fellowship consideration) by December 15.
+Applications submitted after December 15 will still be considered for a fellowship (even those without the recommended GRE scores) or a teaching assistantship, but those meeting the initial deadline will be prioritized.
+Basically, if you are seeking funding through a fellowship or teaching assistantship, the earlier you submit your application, the better.

+After the February 15 deadline, applications may still be considered on a rolling, case-by-case basis (though not for funding), depending on the availability of space and the applicant’s credentials.
+Inquire by emailing [creatwrt@temple.edu](mailto:creatwrt@temple.edu).

+Applications are accepted only for Fall admission.

+_*By “postmarked,” we mean that materials should be sent before or on December 15 or February 15.
+They do not need to be delivered on those dates.
+Regular USPS mail service, e.g., First Class or Priority Mail, is fine.
+You need not spend extra money on overnight services._

 ## Temple Graduate School Funding
 Temple has several financial aid packages available to eligible candidates, including University Fellowships that provide full tuition and a stipend, as well as teaching assistantships, which also cover full tuition, health benefits and a stipend.
 On average, the MFA Program in Creative Writing is able to fund 40% of its students with Teaching Assistantships, University Fellowships, or Future Faculty Fellowships.
 These funding packages are awarded on a competitive basis.
 If you are admitted to the Creative Writing Program, you will automatically be considered for a Teaching Assistantship or Fellowship.